Humbas/Responsive-Form/README.md

-# Project-3---Res-Form
-Responsive Form - Treehouse (P3)
+# Responsive Form
+This app corresponds to a stylized Responsive form

+Technologies used:
+HTML,CSS

+To make it work simply place index.html in a web browser